GispoCoding/eis_toolkit/README.md

 - [Setup without docker](./instructions/dev_setup_without_docker.md)

 ## For users

 0. Make sure that GDAL's dependencies
   - libgdal (3.5.1 or greater)
   - header files (gdal-devel)

 are satisfied.
 If not, install them.

-1. Navigate to the Releases section and download latest tar.gz or .zip file
+1. Navigate to the Releases section and download latest .tar.gz or .zip file

 2. Create a new virtual environment (VE) by navigating to the folder you wish to create the VE in, and by executing